 3. Confirm your acceptance with an upfront payment.

-You make a 50% non-negotiable deposit within seven days of the quote.
+For single orders, you make a 50% non-negotiable deposit within seven days of the quote.
 For monthly ongoing services, full payment is required upfront.

 4. I start writing.